Poarch Band of Creek Indians: History

 The Poarch Band experienced great poverty and struggled to make ends meet throughout the nineteenth century.
 Most were small subsistence level farmers and sharecroppers in the latter decades of the century.
-Like their Muscogee relatives, the three sisters of corn, beans, and squash were common crops.
-Along with traditional Muskogee foods like sofke and corn mush, they supplemented their diet with game and fish largely taken from neighboring public lands.
+Like their Mvskoke relatives, the three sisters of corn, beans, and squash were common crops.
+Along with traditional Creek foods like sofke and corn mush, they supplemented their diet with game and fish largely taken from neighboring public lands.
 With the coming of the railroad in the late nineteenth century, the lumber and turpentine industries arrived.
 Large corporations bought public lands, closing access to Creek subsistence practices.
 Many Creeks became migrant or day laborers to earn wages.
 They also took jobs in the lumber and turpentine industries.
 Jim Crow segregation and other forms of overt racism limited opportunities for economic advancement for group members.
 Because they had stayed behind and not removed with the main body of the Creek Nation after the 1830s, members of the Poarch Band received no federal aid or recognition of their indigenous status at the tribal level.
+Poarch families endured these challenges by relying on strong kinship and community ties.
+These relations have enabled many among them to retain their connection to language and traditions like busk, stompdance, and chinaberry beading.

 In the first decades of the twentieth century, local governments established segregated schools for Creek Indian children in southwest Alabama.
 Because of Jim Crow segregation, Creek Indians were denied admittance to area businesses or forced to use segregated facilities in schools, theaters, and medical offices.
 In the 1930s, the Episcopal Church sent missionaries to assimilate the Creek community under the guise of aid.
 Poarch established their own school and worked to secure federal aid for the people.
 During the Indian New Deal of the 1930s, the Bureau of Indian Affairs, at the urging of the missionaries, sent an investigator to southern Alabama in 1938.
-Finding that the Poarch Band was clearly a surviving Creek enclave with a high degree of racial intermarriage with whites, the Bureau agent recommended educational aid for the community.
-The federal Indian Reorganization Act, the cornerstone of the Indian New Deal, required non-recognized groups that did not live on a federal reservation to prove at least one-half Indian blood to fall under the act.
-Because the investigator felt the Poarch Band would have difficulty proving its blood degree because of their mixed-blood status and history, he recommended not establishing a federal Indian reservation for the group.
+Finding that the Poarch Band was clearly a surviving Creek enclave, the Bureau agent recommended educational aid for the community.
+Coupled with this recommendation was the decision to not establish a federal Indian reservation for the group.
 Because of federal funding shortages, no federal Indian aid was provided for the Poarch Band during the 1930s and early 1940s.

-The lack of federal aid resulted from the fact the Creek who remained in Alabama had to give up their tribal membership, and were considered United States and state citizens, as a condition of remaining.
-The people maintained their community ties and culture, living in Alabama as an identifiable, distinct community for the last two centuries.
-To stay under the radar of colonial forces, cultural connections, such as foods, stompdance, and language, were often kept secret from white anthropologists and United States agents, as well as surrounding white communities.